pts/pts-fasm-bootstrap/README.md

   version seems to be broken.
 The custom linker is also included, and it's a Perl script.
 A Linux i386 executable of the Perl interpreter is also included.
+* The AT&T Unix System V Release 3 (SVR3) assembler (see [Linux i386
+  port](https://github.com/pts/pts-svr3as-linux)) + link3coff.pl (custom
+  linker), use it with `./bootstrap_fasm.sh --svr3=...`.
+All 3 versions
+  (1987-10-28, 1988-05-27, 1989-10-03) work.
+The custom linker is also
+  included, and it's a Perl script.
+A Linux i386 executable of the Perl interpreter is also included.
+* The SunOS 4.0.1 assembler (see [Linux i386
+  port](https://github.com/pts/pts-svr3as-linux)) + link3coff.pl (custom
+  linker), use it with `./bootstrap_fasm.sh --svr3=...`.
+The version released on 1988-11-16 works.
+The custom linker is also included, and it's a Perl script.
+A Linux i386 executable of the Perl interpreter is also included.
+* The AT&T Unix System V Release 4 (SVR4) assembler, built from source
+  (released on 1993-01-16)
+  port](https://github.com/pts/pts-svr3as-linux)) + GNU ld(1), use it with
+  `./bootstrap_fasm.sh --svr4=...`.
+This assembler has more code generation bugs than its predecessor, the SVR3 assembler.
+These bugs have been worked around for the purposes of pts-fasm-bootstrap.

 It is a future plan to have the bootstrap assembler implemented in additional programming languages, targeting Linux i386: